makersacademy/airport_challenge/README.md

 -> created take_off method in airport class

 # THIRD USER STORY
--> when landed planes are stored to the terminal
+-> when landed planes are stored to the gates array
 -> messages and raising errors for land method
 -> messages and raising errors for take off method
 - plane should not take off if weather is stormy